redux-saga/redux-saga/docs/api/README.md

 ### `setContext(props)`

 Creates an effect that instructs the middleware to update it's own context.
-This effect extend middleware context instead of replacing it
+This effect extends saga's context instead of replacing it.

 ### `getContext(prop)`

-Creates an effect that instructs the middleware to return a specific property of middleware context
+Creates an effect that instructs the middleware to return a specific property of saga's context.

 ## Effect combinators